GPU-Direct SQL

 In the example below, a scan on the lineorder

 .
-In this case, GPU Direct SQL Execution shall be used to read from the lineorder
+In this case, GPU-Direct SQL shall be used to scan from the lineorder

 select sum(lo_revenue), d_year, p_brand1